Luis Lacasa (footballer)

-Luis Lacasa (1927 or 1928 - 10 October 2014) was a Paraguayan football player.
+Luis Lacasa (1927 or 1928 – 10 October 2014) was a Paraguayan footballer who played as a midfielder.
 He was part of Paraguay's squad that won the 1953 South American Championship.

 International career

 Lacasa was selected in Paraguay's squad for the 1953 South American Championship.
 He played five games in the tournament, including the victorious final against Brazil as Paraguay won its first Copa America.
 Those were Lacasa’s only caps with Paraguay.

+Death

+Lacasa died on 10 October 2014, at the age of 86.